Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \itmImply (iii) > (i) Assuming that $\G $ is second countable, we have that $\Cgr $ is separable, hence so is $N_\G $.
-One may therefore find a countable dense *-subsemigroup $N\subseteq N_\G $, which is therefore also generating.
-Using \ref {XfAndXb} we then have that and the conclusion follows from (iii) and Baire's Theorem. \endProof
+One may therefore find a countable dense $*$-subsemigroup $N\subseteq N_\G $, which is therefore also generating.
+Using \ref {XfAndXb} we then have that